c-blake/ndup/README.md

 the core idea.
 That & [LBFS](http://www.sosp.org/2001/papers/mazieres.pdf) was my personal inspiration. { There is also this 2006 paper by [Jesse Kornblum I read](https://www.sciencedirect.com/science/article/pii/S1742287606000764) that I found around 10 years ago when I first worked on this.
-I haven't really dived into more recent academic work.
+I haven't looked into more recent academic work.
 References are welcome. }

 The core idea of all the above is context-sensitive variable size frames (rather than fixed size blocks) decided by when the lower N bits of a [rolling hash](https://en.wikipedia.org/wiki/Rolling_hash) (I use Bob Uzgalis' BuzHash for its extreme simplicity) matches some fixed value.
-A more collision-resistant hash is used for frame identity hash once boundaries have been decided this way.
+Once framing has been so decided, a more collision-resistant hash is used for frame identity.
 There are fine points to the digesting process like minimum block/file sizes, but this core digesting idea is simple & powerful.
-It is elaborated upon in the papers referred to above, but what it prevents is effects like "edit the first byte & shift everything" that come up in fixed length block-oriented ideas.
+It is elaborated upon in the papers mentioned above.
+What it prevents is effects like "edit the first byte & shift everything" that come up in fixed length block-oriented ideas.

 Depending upon "how near" files in a collection are, you will get more or fewer exact frame matches for "similar" files.
 Set intersection thresholds (roughly